wasmerio/wasmer/README.md

 curl https://get.wasmer.io -sSfL | sh
 ```

-> Note: *Wasmer is also available on Windows.
-Download the [`WasmerInstaller.exe` from the Github Releases](https://github.com/wasmerio/wasmer/releases) page.*
+> Note: *Wasmer is also [available on Windows](https://github.com/wasmerio/wasmer/releases)*

 ### Languages

-Wasmer runtime can be used as a library embedded in different languages, so you can use WebAssembly anywhere ✨:
+Wasmer runtime can be used as a library embedded in different languages, so you can use WebAssembly anywhere:

 | &nbsp; | Language | Author(s) | Maintenance | Release |
 |-|-|-|-|-|